dvardoo/dvardoo.github.io/_posts/2020-07-27-randswedict4blog.markdown

 # Intro
 One thing that really riles me up is the how companys really likes to implement bad password policies, a.k.a comp8.
-The problem with these types of policies is the fact that users have a hard time remembering these types of password containing different groups of characters, and thus tends to create easily guessed password like "Summ3r!!" to actually remembering the passwords.
+The problem with these types of policies is the fact that users have a hard time remembering these types of password containing different groups of characters, and thus tends to create easily guessed password like "Summ3r!!" to actually remember the passwords.

 Another problem with these types of password policies is that sys-admins tends to create default passwords like "Summer2020!" for employees, who then changes it to "Summer2021!" when they are forced to change passsword.
 By enforcing password changes on a regular intervall employees tends to stick to these systems for remembering passwords, thus solidifying the issue.